klebermsousa/jackstrap/README.md

 ```{r}
 efficiency_ks <- jackstrap_ks (data=municipalities, jackstrap_obj=efficiency, num_cores = 4, perc = 0.80)
 ```
 It's relevant to pay attention that the package jackstrap doesn't support multicore in Windows.
+Besides that, the users need to organize the data in this sequence: dmu_name, cod, output variables and input variables.
+The field "cod"" must be the exact name "cod" and integer type in second column.

 More informations you can get in manual (manual jackstrap.pdf) localized in the vignettes folder.